Conditions We Treat

 In July 2018 NHS England published several new Commissioning Policies for HBOT and has confirmed routine funding for the following two emergency conditions:

-NHS England has recently decided to withdraw routine funding for all other emergency and elective indications but strongly supports research and the collection of strong clinical evidence.
+In 2018, NHS England decided to withdraw routine funding for all other emergency and elective indications.
+NHSE does not fund research into HBOT but supports the collection of strong clinical evidence via the REDCAP data collection registry.

 This will be achieved by providing treatments on an evaluative research basis and collecting clinical data using registries.
 These treatments will however no longer be funded by NHS England.